rotundasoftware/cartero/README.md

 }
 ```

-__At build time,__ Cartero computes the assets required by each parcel by inspecting browserify's dependency graph (starting from the parcel's entry point).
+__At build time,__ cartero computes the assets required by each parcel in your view directory by inspecting browserify's dependency graph (starting from the parcel's entry point).
 Assets are passed through a user-defined pipeline of transform streams, bundled when appropriate, and then dropped into your static directory, along with inventories of the assets used by each view.

-__At run time,__ when a given view is rendered, your application asks the Cartero hook for the HTML needed to load the js/css assets associated with that view, which can then simply be dropped into the view's HTML.
+__At run time,__ when a given view is rendered, your application asks the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) for the HTML needed to load the js/css assets associated with that view, which can then simply be dropped into the view's HTML.
 Your application is also able to access / use other assets like images and templates via the hook.

 ## Usage